An EZ-structure for the mapping class group: Introduction

-The significance of a $Z$-structure for a torsion free group $\Gamma$ lies in the fact that the Cech cohomology of the boundary computes the cohomological dimension ${\rm cd}(\Gamma)$ of the group, with a dimension shift of one (Theorem 1.7 of \cite{B96}).
-The virtual cohomological dimension ${\rm vcd}({\rm Mod}(S))$ of ${\rm Mod}(S)$, that is, the cohomological dimension of a torsion free finite index subgroup was computed by Harer \cite{Har86} to equal $4g-5$ if $m=0$ and $4g-4+m$ if $m>0$.
-Thus by \cite{B96}, the covering dimension of the space ${\cal X}(S)$ equals $4g-6$ if $m=0$ and $4g-5+m$ if $m>0$.
-Theorem \ref{main} can be viewed as giving some evidence that the \emph{asymptotic dimension} of ${\rm Mod}(S)$, which is known to be finite and at most quadratic in the virtual cohomological dimension, equals the cohomological dimension of ${\rm Mod}(S)$.
+Theorem \ref{main} can be viewed as giving some evidence that the \emph{asymptotic dimension} of ${\rm Mod}(S)$, which is known to be finite and at most quadratic in the virtual cohomological dimension, in fact equals the virtual cohomological dimension of ${\rm Mod}(S)$.
 We refer to \cite{BB19} for a more detailed discussion on this and related questions and results.

+The following is a consequence of Theorem \ref{main} and Theorem 1.1 and Theorem 1.2 of \cite{FL05}.
+In its formulation we denote by $\mathbb{D}^n$ the standard ball in $\mathbb{R}^{n}$.